forumone/gesso/README.md

 ### Individual component/library scripts

 DO NOT prefix the name of your JS file with `_`.
 Import your JS file at the top of your Storybook file.
-See `menu.stories.jsx` for an example.
+See `dropdown-menu.stories.jsx` for an example.
 Don’t forget to add it to the `gesso.libraries.yml` file as well.

 ### Linting